8rightside/Resistance/README.md

 * Swift 5.3

 ## License
-Resistance is released under MIT license.
+Resistance is released under the MIT license.
 See LICENCE for details.